Reminder: Shopping comes with risks, purchase with caution.

 - Withdraw cash abroad.

-- Domestic UnionPay cards can withdraw yen abroad, but there are some restrictions:
+- Domestic UnionPay cards can withdraw yen abroad, but there are the following restrictions:

 - When using a UnionPay card to withdraw cash in Japan (abroad), each card cannot exceed 10,000 RMB per day, and all cards under the same name cannot exceed 100,000 RMB per year.

-- The cash will be exchanged from RMB to yen at the real-time exchange rate during withdrawal.
+- When withdrawing cash, the RMB in the card will be converted to yen at the real-time exchange rate.

-- Different banks charge different fees for overseas withdrawals.
+- Different banks charge different fees for overseas cash withdrawals.

-- Domestic UnionPay cards can withdraw yen abroad, but there are some restrictions:
+- Domestic UnionPay cards can withdraw yen abroad, but there are the following restrictions:

-- These three types of cards are backed by foreign companies, so applying for them in China can be a bit more troublesome, but once obtained, they can be used online and offline in Japan.
+- These three types of cards are backed by foreign companies, so applying for them in China may be slightly more troublesome, but once obtained, they can be used online and offline in Japan.

-- Mastercard, VISA, and JCB often have cashback promotions; if you're interested, you can research how to take advantage of capitalism (big misunderstanding).
+- MasterCard, VISA, and JCB often have cashback promotions; if you're interested, you can research how to take advantage of capitalism (big mistake).

-Below is a brief introduction on how to apply for a credit card that can be used for purchases and online shopping in Japan (i.e., Mastercard, VISA, JCB cards).
-(This is not a must-have item; just take a look if you're interested.)
+Here’s a brief introduction on how to apply for a credit card that can be used for card payments and online shopping in Japan (i.e., MasterCard, VISA, JCB cards).
+(This is not a must-have, but if you're interested, take a look.)

 General process: